Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 This data will be displayed by patient (NOT photo), and the CE and LAA will be portions of a whole the images represent.
 For example, someone may have a result of 0.75 CE and 0.25 LAA.
 I am curious as to whether the difficulty of this project relates to the variation of each image.
-I wander if focussing on the components of the tissue, rather than the tissue itself would help to better train a model.
+I wander if focusing on the components of the tissue, rather than the tissue itself would help to better train a model.
 I think a lot of what is preventing a successful model in this case is the shape or size of the tissue.

 ## Selection of Data